All rights reserved | Wise in life llc © 2018

 Always self-help curious, I began to fully immerse myself in new habits and techniques that supported me inside and out.
 I learned how to listen to my own needs and not the next fad diet, TV doctor, or best-selling cookbook.
 I learned that wellness is not a one-size-fits-all approach and when I connected the dots between my mind, my body, and my spirit I found I could live a satisfied and happy life amidst all the chaos that engulfed me.
 I learned it would behoove me to be proactive about my health, rather than be behind a prognosis and fighting for my life — like my husband Klink was.
 In a relatively short time my anxiety started to fade and my outlook improved.

-Besides the chronic stress of coping with his disease(s), I also ran two business and suffered with IBS, SIBO, Celiac disease, FODMAP intolerance, early menopause, anxiety, and the reality of becoming a widow at a young age.
+Besides the chronic stress of coping with his disease(s), I also ran two business and suffered with IBS, SIBO, Celiac disease, FODMAP intolerance, early menopause, anxiety, adrenal fatigue, and the reality of becoming a widow at a young age.
 I eliminated and managed many of my issues in a holistic manner through meditation, paying attention to my thoughts and words, healthy foods, toxin-free living, juicing, movement, yoga, and mindfulness—and I never looked back.
 These tools helped me get through the hardest of days and would serve me for years to come.
 I wouldn’t fully understand their effects until many years later when I found myself to be calm and present during the last few years of Klink’s life.

 This is what it means to Live Well; to stay centered, clear-minded and healthy when everything is falling apart around us.
 It’s about choosing the best foods, cultivating the best thoughts, and living our truth so we can sustain our bodies for many years to come.
 No matter what the beauty magazines or mass media tells us, there is no magic potion, quick fix or happy ending to an unhappy and unhealthy life.